Kellenkjames/RB109/mutating_methods/example_5.md

 `t` returns the String `axc`; the same as the return value of the method invocation of `fix` with `s` passed to it as an argument.

 This problem demonstrates mutating methods and mutable objects.
 Strings are mutable objects.
-Index reassignment is a mutating operation and will affect the original object outside of the method definition.
+Index reassignment is a mutating method and will affect the original object outside of the method definition.